 Streamed video is viewed on your computer through a video player.
 Your computer may already come with some or all of these preloaded.
-The Library owned streams use JW Player which is embeded so you shouldn't have to upload that, but several of the free sights require one or another of the general players.
+The Library owned streams use JW Player which is embeded so you shouldn't have to upload that, but some of the free sights require one or another of the general players.
 Once loaded (and if you are on the internet) the programs will usually prompt you to update or upgrade if needed.
 You should always try to have the latest update or version on your computer.
 To the right are the links to pages where you can get more information or download/update/remove a player.
 Note: Many of the players are reaching the "end of life" and are no longer needed with new ways video streaming is being formated.